sscs-ose/sscs-ose.github.io/index.md

 Open-source IC design tools have come a long way in the last years.
 While the start can be confusing, plenty of information is freely available on the Internet.

-To get you started, please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources).
-On this GitHub page, many links are collected to several tools and information sites.
-Generally, it is a good idea to get a [GitHub](https://github.com) account since many of the relevant SW packages are hosted there.
+Please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources) to get you started.
+Many links are collected to several tools and information sites on this GitHub page.
+Generally, it is good to get a [GitHub](https://github.com) account since many of the relevant SW packages are hosted there.

 In addition to GitHub, [YouTube](https://www.youtube.com) is a treasure trove of helpful information.
 Many users have published tutorials; sometimes, the lead developers of essential tools publish How-To videos themselves.
 Once you know what to look for, you will be able to find it. *Hint: Search for a specific tool you want to learn.*